OptimalBits/bull/README.md

 The fastest, more reliable redis based queue for nodejs.
 Carefully written for rock solid stability and atomicity.

-It uses redis for persistence, so the queue is not lost if the server goes down for any reason.

 Follow [manast](http://twitter.com/manast) for news and updates regarding this library.